Updated: Feb 21

 With students taking on large amounts of student debt (and interest) often there is an assumed importance of utilising study to maximise returns.
 This maximisation of pleasure and happiness is itself a philosophical approach but many students interested in Philosophy, Classical Civilisation or other humanities might choose a more 'mainstream' (for want of a better word) subject.
 The route of this may be due to the (arbitary) distinction of facilitating subjects which argubly narrows student choice too early.
 It is important that students move towards the subjects which interest them, as this will lead to greater success and it will benefit them in the long run.

-Here at Argent we offer introductory philosophy clubs for kids over the summer holidays.
+Here at Argent we offer introductory philosophy clubs for kids over the summer holidays as well as year round one to one tuition.
 Young philosophers are introduced to ethics, political philosophy, metaphysics of mind and elementary logic.
 It is an opportunity for them (and us adults) to move back to the elenchus and begin to ask "why?" again.

 By breaking down our assumptions and building them back up, using logical reasoning, we can grasp truths we may have taken for granted or never considered.
 A philosophical individual can think in a clear and rational way.
 It leads to the development of problem solving and critical thinking skills which can benefit the study of any subject.
 It is not easy and nor should it be.
 But it can make a wonderful difference to a child (or adults) approach to society and the world.